crodriguez1a/audio-repair/project/report.md

 ### Improvement

 Overall, I do think this approach could yield real-world results if it could establish a direct quantitative relationship between statistical similarity and auditory similarity.

 To find that link, I might start by experimenting with a different feature set.
 The selected features did not seem to sufficiently define the characteristics that represent normal audio (speech in this case).
 An auditory abnormality may be too similar (on the standard Mel-scale) to speech for a Clusterer to differentiate in a repeatable fashion.

 For example, a better selection could be MFCC.
 Mel-frequency cepstral coefficients are frequency bands that are equally spaced on the Mel-scale and approximate the human auditory system's response more closely[9].

 Secondly, I'd look at a more precise imputation strategy with deep-learning.
 I would expect a deep-learning approach to improve upon the success of the iterative multivariate imputation exponentially.
 A study focused on the imputation of genomic data, recorded some progress using a denoising autoencoder with partial loss (DAPL) as described in this [paper](https://www.biorxiv.org/content/10.1101/406066v2).

-> "A denoising autoencoder (DAE) aims to recover the noise-free, original input through deep networks given a noisy input (Vincent, et al., 2008).
+> "A denoising autoencoder (DAE) aims to recover the noise-free, original input through deep networks given a noisy input (Vincent et al., 2008).
 In each iteration of training, noise is added to the input X to obtain X hat.
 The loss is computed between the original X and the reconstructed X hat).

 > Denoising autoencoder with partial loss
 When the added noise to DAE is in the form of masking noise, i.e., a random fraction of